sbwiecko/intuitive_biostatistics/_sources/README.md

 ## How to Use This Guide

 This guide is intended to be used alongside the "Intuitive Biostatistics, 4th edition" book.
-For each chapter or concept in the book, refer to the corresponding section in this guide for practical examples, additional studies, and supplementary information.
+For each chapter or concept in the book that requires concrete calculations or graphical representation, refer to the corresponding section in this guide for practical examples, additional studies, and supplementary information.

 ## Contributing